sierdzio/qtwebservice/doc/README.txt

     --standard-structure       - headers are copied to <wsName>/headers, sources to <wsName>/sources, build file to <wsName>/<buildFile>,
     --no-messages-structure    - no custom message code will be created.
-All messages will be sent by using general QWebMethod objects (this option requires QWebService library to be present), --all-in-one-dir-structure - as sandard-structure, but all files are copied into <wsName>.
+All messages will be sent by using general QWebMethod objects (this option requires QWebService library to be present, in PATH or specified manually),
+    --all-in-one-dir-structure - as sandard-structure, but all files are copied into <wsName>.

   2.2.5 Build systems
   All build systems can be built simultaneously (that is, you can use --qmake, --scons, --cmake all at once).
 When --no-build-system is chosen, it overrides all previous settings - turns them off.
-    --qmake - a .pro file will be created for the project, --cmake - files needed by cmake will be created for the project, --scons - files needed by scons will be created for the project, --no-build-system - no build-system-related files will be created.
+    --qmake - a .pro file will be created for the project, --cmake - files needed by cmake will be created for the project, --scons - files needed by scons will be created for the project (you have to manually inspect this file, as QTDIR and QT4 paths need to be adjusted to your own system), --no-build-system - no build-system-related files will be created.

   2.2.6 Suffixes